ThunderboomRecords/WAIVE-database-server/README.md

 The example above indicates the default values.

 Make sure `PORT` is a valid and usable port to serve requests.
+`ROOT` is the root path of the URL.
+For example, if this server should have a domain name `www.example.com/some/path` then `ROOT='/some/path'`.
+`ROOT` must begin with `/` and does not need to end with it.

 There is only one user account whos credentials can only be set by `USERNAME` and `PASSWORD`.
 Set a stronger password than the default!